-The interrupt-line register consists of flip-flops LR00 through LR07.
+The interrupt-line register consists of flip-flops LR00 through LR07 (2Ai).
 An interrupt is generated when an interrupt line signal, ILnn-, goes low.
-IL00- through IL07- are each connected to the clock input of an interrupt-line register flip-flop.
-ILnn- may remain low for any period of time greater than 0.2 microseconds; a constant low does not produce repetitive interrupts.
-If the interrupt is serviced, the flip-flop is reset by IUCP+ and a line priority signal,

-LPnn +.
-Although IUCP + is sent to all register flip-flops, only the flip-flop that was serviced is reset.
+Signals IL00-through IL07- (2Ai) are each connected to the clock input of an interrupt-line register flip-flop.
+Signal ILnn- may remain low for any period of time greater than 0.2 microseconds; a constantly low signal does not produce repetitive interrupts.
+If the interrupt is serviced, the flip-flop is reset by signal IUCP+ (2B8) and a line priority signal, LPnn+.
+Although signal IUCP+ is sent to all register flip-flops, only the flip-flop that was serviced is reset.